 Even prior to taking on the significant Privacy Shield certification, NetLine has always provided transparency into the source and use of PII; as a B2B vendor premised on fully-permissioned and first-party sourced data, the move into top-level privacy certification was simple.
 All user data is provided at-will by users and in exchange for content.
 Privacy notices, and now geo-responsive GDPR verbiage/disclosures, make content syndication lead generation on our platform a secure choice for domestic or global B2B marketers.

-When considering a vendor that is not Privacy Shield certified, look beneath the surface and ask why that vendor is not taking measures to participate in oversight, governance, monitoring, accountability and recourse.
-The Privacy Shield Framework is designed to not just add a nice badge to a website, it’s a structure of accountability that places companies, like ours, in a position to justify our measures and uphold the strict standards.
+The Privacy Shield Framework is designed not just to add a fancy badge to a website, it’s a structure of accountability that places companies, like ours, in a position to justify our measures and uphold the strict standards.

 - “Can you articulate the value prop as to why a user decided to receive emails from you and/or your clients?”